NCBI-Hackathons/BarcSeek/README.md

 ```

 ## Project Architecture
-Pipeline Overview:
+### Graphical Pipeline Overview
 ![alt text](https://i.imgur.com/EPEYBDq.png)

+### Test Case Approach: We developed sample test cases to test functionality of our code.
-Test Case Approach: We simulated genomic data and stored it in hypothetical FASTQ files, one simulating a forward read (basic1.R1.fastq) and one simulating a reverse read (basic2.R1.fastq).
+We simulated genomic data and stored it in hypothetical FASTQ files, one simulating a forward read (basic1.R1.fastq) and one simulating a reverse read (basic2.R1.fastq).
 Nucleotide lengths of the sample reads were:
 - Sample barcodes: 6 nucleotides
 - Degenerate sequences: 8 nucleotides
 - Sequence of interest was 50 nucleotides.